 Learn all you can about the Watson Fellowship.
 It is a unique opportunity that is totally different from other prestigious fellowships.
 Explore the web resources provided here.
 It is also very important to attend the information meetings that are scheduled mid-April and early September of each year.

 The first step in the application process is to contact Kelli Delaney and express your interest in this opportunity.
 The sooner you take this step the better.
-Ideally, potential Watson Fellowship applicants should make this initial contact by the end of their junior year and file their Letter of Intent with the Fellowships office.
+Ideally, potential Watson Fellowship applicants should make contact by the end of their junior year and file their Initial Interest Form with the Fellowships office.

 Send an email with the following information to the Fellowships Office.

 Be sure to attend the Watson Fellowship information meetings that are scheduled in April and during the first two weeks of the fall semester and the Personal Statement Writing Workshop in collaboration with the Center for Writing, Learning, and Teaching.

 If you think you have the passion and commitment to be a Watson Fellow, then complete the campus application materials below.
 These application materials are provided solely for the use of students at the University of Puget Sound.
 No other use is permitted.

 Your completed application packet must include the original and 1 copy of the following items.

 Application materials must be submitted to the Fellowships Office in Howarth 114J by noon on October 5, 2017.
 Late applications will not be accepted.

 All completed applications will be read and interviews will be scheduled with the students who appear most likely to succeed in this competition.
 (Applicants who are studying abroad during the Fall term will be interviewed via conference call during normal campus business hours.)
 The committee may select up to four nominees based upon the essay, interview, transcript, and recommendations.